 Which repositories or CRISs can Router work with?

-Publications Router is currently up and running with the EPrints repository platform.
-DSpace will be added soon.
-We are also working with the vendors of the main CRIS/ research information management platforms to encourage them to develop their products to interoperate with the Router.
+Publications Router is currently up and running with the EPrints and DSpace repository platforms.
+We are also talking to vendors of the main CRIS and research information management platforms to encourage them to develop their products to interoperate with Router.

-If you are interested in receiving feeds into your EPrints repository, do contact us at email@example.com, mentioning Publications Router in your email.
+If you are interested in receiving feeds directly into your EPrints or DSpace repository, do contact us at email@example.com, mentioning Publications Router in your email.
 We can then help you decide whether to join, take you through what's involved, answer any questions and give you any further information you'd find helpful.

-If you would need feeds into a platform other that EPrints, do also get in touch so that we can keep you up to date with when the Router will work with your platform.
+If you would like feeds into a repository platform not mentioned here, do also get in touch so that we can update you when Router will work with that platform.

 What will I receive into my repository?